Examples on the application of lease provisions

-The following examples illustrate the application of the lease provisions to certain common situations.
-They are provided as a guide only and are not an exhaustive list of the types of arrangements to which the provisions may or may not apply.
+The following examples illustrate the application of the lease provisions to some common situations.
+These are a guide only and are not an exhaustive list of the types of arrangements to which the provisions may or may not apply.

 Examples where the lease provisions apply

 Example 1: Long-term lease of an office building

 ABC Pty Ltd is the owner of prime CBD real estate including an office building, which is run down and in need of refurbishment.
 XYZ Pty Ltd, a development company, wishes to acquire the property, refurbish the office tower and lease out the various floors.